yuanbianGit/OAFR/README.md

 # OAFR
-This is the official implementation of paper "Occlusion-Aware Feature Recover Model for Occluded Person Re-Identification"
+This is the official implementation of our TMM paper "Occlusion-Aware Feature Recover Model for Occluded Person Re-Identification"

-The code of “make_model.py” will be released after the paper is accepted.